 Like everything, work is part of God’s plan for our world.
 He is working.
 He appoints storms, bugs, plants, and people to do His work.
 He holds regular staff meetings with the angelic hosts.
 He is busily preparing a place for His followers.
-God works, so we can know with certainty that work is an inherently good thing.
+God works, so we can know with certainty that work is a good thing.

-We should not see work as an evil or selfish thing, that it is somehow less than noble to work at a job than to serve as a missionary or as clergy.
-One can get himself caught up in such a delusion and believe that he is “doing God’s work.”
+We should not see work as evil or selfish, that it is somehow less than noble to work a secular job than serve as a missionary or as clergy, that only the latter “God’s work.”
 This is far from truth.
 There is no one occupation that is holier than another.
 Working for a church is no more righteous than working at Burger King, for the true kind of righteousness is never earned.

 “…make it your ambition to lead a quiet life and attend to your own business and work with your hands, just as we commanded you, so that you will behave properly toward outsiders and not be in any need.” — I Thessalonians 4:11-12

 Work can become an idol, a thing we worship and use to ignore God’s will for us.
 Like Jonah, I can get more concerned about the plants in my field than the souls of people around me (Jonah 4).
 Like the rich noble, I can work exclusively for my own benefit, building up my barns to expand my fortune and provide security (Luke 12:13-21).
 Like the men in James’ letter, I can become arrogant and presume that by my own efforts, I can make a profit (James 4:13-16).